nostalgebraist/crammed-poetics/catalogue.md

 It is striking that the OpenAI model – judging from the one example we have – shows _the same_ distinctive stylistic quirks as DeepSeek R1.
 I don't know what to make of this.

+I noted multiple instances of these "tics" in every model-generated text included here, except for [the Hemingway pastiche](./stories/nost-pastiche-hemingway.md), which had none of them at all – presumably because Hemingway himself has a distinctive and contrained style which leaves no room for these kinds of flourishes.

 ## Conjunction of the abstract/incorporeal and the concrete/sensory

 - [Sam Altman's story (unreleased OpenAI model)](./stories/sama.md)